drmmarsunited/rackspacecloud_powershell/README.md

 After editing the file, please save it!
 You can then launch Powershell, and run "Import-Module PowerClient".
 At this point, you should be able to run all the commands listed in the wiki (link below) at your leisure. <b>It would also help you to extend your Powershell window and screen buffer size to the maximum your screen can support for easiest reading.</b>

-<h2>Additional Information / ProTips</h2>
+<h2>Are there any other sources for information or tips for PowerClient?</h2>

 Help for individual commands are built into the module and can be viewed by using normal Powershell cmdlets, for example "Get-Help Get-CloudServers".
 To get more information, I will be maintaining a small wiki with supported command overviews, future work plans, and more help.
 It can be found here:

 https://github.com/drmmarsunited/rackspacecloud_powershell/wiki

-<h3>Protips!</h3>
+<h3>Pro tips!</h3>

-* Protip #1 - Maxmize your window and screen buffer sizes to get the most output possible in your Powershell window.
+* Pro tip #1 - Maxmize your window and screen buffer sizes to get the most output possible in your Powershell window.
+* Pro tip #2 - Towards the top of the module, every command has an alias that is commented out.
+You can uncomment these lines to make using this module even easier for yourself and other administrators.